-Sherwin Williams Redend Point: a CONTROVERSIAL colour of the year
+Sherwin Williams Redend Point: a CONTROVERSIAL color of the year

 What’s the ‘general’ opinion of Redend Point?